Your Frequently Asked Questions.

-Breakwater runs four fun and engaging summer programs: Toddler, Early Childhood Summer Session for three to six-year-olds, and Breakwater Creative Arts Camp or Summer Institute for children ages 6–7 and 8-14.
+Breakwater runs two fun and engaging summer programs: Our Toddler Program and Summer at Breakwater for children ages 3-5 (Discoverers), 6–7 (Explorers) and 8-14 (Ramblers and Adventurers).
 Our summer sessions, Enrichment classes, and AfterCare program are all open to non-Breakwater students.
 Click here to learn more about summer offerings at Breakwater.

 Does Breakwater have a lunch program?

 Yes!
 Breakwater currently offers two community supported lunch options for your child.
 On alternating Fridays our Community Supported Agriculture (CSA) Café offers locally sourced student prepared meals for our school community.
-Monday through Thursday we partner with local restaurants, including Amato's, Panera Bread and Portland House of Pizza, to offer lunch options for students.
+Monday through Wednesday we offer home made lunches with a rotating menu of sandwiches, soups, paninis, and home style comfort foods.
+On Thursday, we offer pizza by the slice through Portland House of Pizza.
 Parents can choose to opt in for as many days as needed across the semester, or opt-out completely.
-Prices vary based on the number of days and food choices.
+More information about our lunch program can be found here.
 For those packing lunch-boxes, please note- Breakwater is a nut-free campus.

 Why does Breakwater do recess BEFORE lunch?